cleave3/AutoMart/README.md

 10. User can view all unsold cars within a price range.
 11. Admin can delete a posted AD record.
 12. Admin can view all posted ads whether sold or unsold.

-# How to Use the app
-* Click <a href="https://cleave3.github.io/AutoMart/UI">here<a> to view user interface
-* clone repo
-* Run npm install
-* Running Tests : npm run test
-* Run npm start
-* On postman test the following enpoints
 <table>
     <tr>
         <th>Endpoint</th>